yottajunaid/LazyKey/README.md

 1. Install **MSYS2** from [msys2.org](https://www.msys2.org/ "null").

-2. Open the MSYS2 terminal and run:
+2. It will Open the MSYS2 terminal.
+Run this command and click enter to install all setups:

     ```
     pacman -S mingw-w64-ucrt-x86_64-toolchain